BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt3.md

 posts/makefile_vs_python_pt3.md:2:title: Updating Makefile to a Python script - upload to s3, argparse
 ```

-As you can see almost of all 'title:' is located on line 2, the only ones that aren't are in the hugo_switch but we can just skip those entirely as they were never in pelican.
+As you can see almost of all 'title:'s are located on line 2, the only ones that aren't are in the hugo_switch posts but we can just skip those entirely as they were never in pelican.
 And of course we'll skip TEMPLATE.

 A few things I wanted to Clarify
 * Does pelican just convert all spaces to -?
 No, all words are single hypen sperated